tsrsmict/shriteq/readme.md

 Install python dependencies with `pipenv install packagename` instead of `pip install packagename`.
 This will automatically add the package to the `Pipfile`, which is what we're using for dependency management.

 # Deploys
 Pushes to the `origin/main` branch will automatically deploy the latest version of the main branch to the Heroku app.
-Use `deploy.sh` as a deploy script, which should collect static files and push to the origin branch.

 You can force a heroku deploy by running `git push heroku main`.

 # Reference articles
 These articles and documentation pages were used for reference while configuring this project: